👋 Do you want to know what types of 3D printers are available? You’ve come to the right place!

-After many years controlled exclusively by Stratasys, in 2004 the RepRap movement began to create and release free FDM printers, which are the ones that have caused the 3D printing boom of our decade and thanks to which today we can enjoy such a variety of desktop printers of this technology:
+After many years controlled exclusively by Stratasys, in 2004 the RepRap movement began to create and release free FDM printers, which are the ones that have caused the 3D printing boom of our decade.
+Thanks to that today we can enjoy such a variety of desktop printers so cheaply available:

 How do these printers work?
 As their name suggests, they use a thermoplastic filament, melt it and extrude it through a nozzle, to deposit the part layer by layer, from bottom to top.

 💪 What are the advantages of FDM printers?

 FDM 3D printers are the cheapest, most accessible and popular of all the different types of printers out there.
 In addition they are the simplest machines and there is a lot of information online about them, so it is the most suitable technology for those who want to start in 3D printing.

 All these advantages make it the ideal printer for companies, offices, workshops, SMEs in general and are also very suitable for private users.

 🤔 What types of FDM 3D printers can we find?

 Within this category, you can find several subcategories that you must take into account when purchasing a 3D printer.